irimina/Dollar-pizza-updated/README.md

 ## 7 Technically, our app should function well but there are a couple of things we need to fix in order to follow the best practices which is we need to do the following two things:

-- "In React, components are special!
-To stay organized and avoid errors when we put our website online, we should use PascalCase.
+- We should use PascalCase so we can stay organized.
 Rename all your component files to start with a Capital Letter (e.g., Menu.jsx, Pizza.jsx, BBQ.jsx)."
 - You will need to will need to update the import lines.
 For example:  Old: import Pepperoni from './pepperoni'; and new should be New: import Pepperoni from './Pepperoni';
-- pay attention to the CSS file imports so they match the new names
+- Pay attention to the CSS file imports so they match the new names